Hitched RV and Space Rentals

-Hitched is a new venture in the San Diego market for RV rentals.
+Hitched is a new venture for us.
+It started in the San Diego market for RV rentals.
 We deliver, set up, and pick up rentals at area campgrounds, RV parks, events, weddings, and other destinations in and around San Diego County.

 CRL-Enterprises

-CRL-Enterprises is a California corporation owned Cheryl and Russ Lovell (CRL).
-We started the company in 2006 as a telecom consultancy and since inception, CRL has started or partnered in several start ups.
-We continue to consult and work in the business voice and data telecom space, but lately we’ve evolved into the recreational vehicle space.
+CRL-Enterprise is an Arizona LLC owned Cheryl and Russ Lovell (CRL).
+We started the company in 2006 as a telecom consultancy, then moved to Arizona in 2022.
+Since inception, CRL has started or partnered in several start ups.
+We continue to consult and work in the business voice and data telecom space from the road while traveling.
+Last year we started RV space rentals.
 Who knows, we may build an RV park one day!

-We spend a lot of time on a start up called RVPlusYou.
+In May of 2023 we sold a start up called RVPlusYou.
 It’s a peer to peer RV rental website that helps RV owners offset costs of ownership.
-Our rental system allows individual RV owners to easily share their RV with low risk of damage or excessive miles.
-RV renters get a great deal on an RV rental and owners make some extra money.
+This peer to peer RV rental system allows individual RV owners to easily share their RV with low risk of damage or excessive miles because it’s delivery only.
+Renters don’t drive or tow, then just get a great deal on an RV rental and owners make some extra money.

-We recently launched Hitched RV Rentals in San Diego and it keeps our family busy.
-The Central Valley RV Rental market is served by Brett, aka.
-“Uncle Buck” who rents out his 34′ Vortex.
-We all love integrating work and business into our lifestyle.
+Hitched RV Rentals started in San Diego and it keeps our family busy.
+Mesa, Arizona is a new location for us.
+We love integrating work and business into our lifestyle.

 RV Lifestyle